What Makes Sentences Semantically Related: A Textual Relatedness Dataset and Empirical Study: Ethics Statement

 Any dataset of semantic relatedness entails several ethical considerations.
-We list some notable ones below: \begin{itemize} \item \textit{Coverage:} We sampled English sentences from a diverse array of sources from the internet, with a focus on social media.
-Yet, it is likely that several types of sentences (and several demographic groups) are not well-represented in STR-2021.
+We list some notable ones below. \fl{Many of these were first introduced in the context of sentiment lexicons \cite{mohammad2020practical,mohammad2023LexEthics}.
+We adapted them to semantic relatedness datasets and added to the discussion.} \begin{itemize} \item \textit{Coverage:} We sampled English sentences from a diverse array of sources from the internet, with a focus on social media.
+Yet, it is likely that several types of sentences (and several demographic groups) are not well-represented in STR-2022.
 The dataset likely includes more sentences by people from the United States and Europe and with a socio-economic and educational backgrounds that allow for social media access. \item \textit{Not Immutable:} The relatedness scores do not indicate an inherent unchangeable attribute.
 The relatedness can change with time, but the dataset entries are largely fixed.
 They pertain to the time they are created. \item \textit{Socio-Cultural Biases:} The annotations of relatedness capture various human biases.
 These biases may be systematically different for different socio-cultural groups.
-Our data was annotated by US annotators, but even with the US there are different socio-cultural groups. \item \textit{Inappropriate Biases:} Our biases impact how we view the world, and some of the biases of an individual may be inappropriate.
+Our data was annotated by US annotators, but even within the US there are diverse socio-cultural groups. \item \textit{Inappropriate Biases:} Our biases impact how we view the world, and some of the biases of an individual may be inappropriate.
 For example, one may have race or gender-related biases that may percolate subtly into one's notions of how related two units of text are.
 Our dataset curation was careful to avoid sentences from problematic sources, and we have not seen any inappropriate relatedness judgments, but it is possible that some subtle inappropriate biases still remain.
-Thus, as with any approach for sentence representation or semantic relatedness, we caution users to explicitly check for such biases in their system regardless of whether they use STR-2021. \item \textit{Perceptions (not “right” or “correct” labels):} Our goal here was to identify common perceptions of semantic relatedness.
+Thus, as with any approach for sentence representation or semantic relatedness, we caution users to explicitly check for such biases in their system regardless of whether they use STR-2022. \item \textit{Perceptions (not “right” or “correct” labels):} Our goal here was to identify common perceptions of semantic relatedness.
 These are not meant to be ``correct'' or ``right'' answers, but rather what the majority of the annotators believe based on their intuitions of the English language. \item \textit{Relative (not Absolute):} The absolute values of the relatedness scores themselves have no meaning.
 The scores help order sentence pairs relative to each other.
-For example, a pair with a higher relatedness score should be considered more related than a pair with with a lower score.
+For example, a pair with a higher relatedness score should be considered more related than a pair with a lower score.
 No claim is made that the mid-point (relatedness score of 0.5) separates related words from unrelated words.
-One may determine categories such as \textit{related} or \textit{unrelated} by finding thresholds of relatedness scores optimal for their use/task. \end{itemize} We welcome feedback on further considerations to highlight in this section.
+One may determine categories such as \textit{related} or \textit{unrelated} by finding thresholds of relatedness scores optimal for their use/task. \end{itemize} We recommend careful reflection of ethical considerations relevant for the specific context of deployment when using STR-2022.